Dr. Gene McHugh

 closed head injuries.

-professional musician.
-There is no better way to monitor
+musician and/or sound audiophile.
+There is no better way

-on-stage sound while protecting your hearing from the overpowering
+to monitor on-stage sound while protecting your hearing from the

 Swim Molds are custom earmolds that float.